rmsander/marl_ppo/README.md

 To use this MARL framework, please see the sections below.

 ## Installation
-To install all the necessary dependencies for this repository, you can do so either via `pip` or `conda`:
+To install all the necessary dependencies for this repository, it is recommended to use `conda` and `pip`:

 ```
 # Clone repo
 git clone https://github.com/rmsander/marl_ppo.git
 cd marl_ppo/install

+# Create and activate conda environment
+conda create -n marl_ppo python=3.7
+conda activate marl_ppo

-# Option A: Install requirements with pip
+# Change to install directory and install packages with pip
+cd install
-pip install -r requirements.txt
+pip3 install -r requirements.txt --no-cache-dir

-# Option B: Install requirements with conda
-conda env create -f environment.yml
 ```

 ## Running the Environment